anatolian/archaeological-survey-location-collector/README.md

 - The manifest file can be found at [/app/src/main/AndroidManifest.xml](https://github.com/anatolian/archaeological-survey-location-collector/blob/master/app/src/main/AndroidManifest.xml).
 This file contains information about what Actvities need to be packaged into the application, and the permissions the application requires.

 - Debug APKs with details about each version can be found at [/debug-APKs/](https://github.com/anatolian/archaeological-survey-location-collector/tree/master/debug-APKs)

+## UI flow

+- The app starts with a splash screen that is presented for a very brief amount of time, followed by the list of records currently present on the phone.

+- The records list screen has a '+' floating action button at the bottom, clicking which opens up the data entry screen.

+- On the data entry screen, users can fill in information associated with a new record.
+Once done, and the user hits back, the record is automatically saved if mandatory fields have been filled (GPS, picture).
+Else, the new record is discarded.

+- Selecting an existing record from the records list screen opens up the data entry screen with information about the selected entry pre-populated.
+The user can then go ahead and make any necessary changes, and hit back to save and go back to the records list screen.

+- On the top right of the records list screen is the 'settings' button - this is still a work in progress, but will lead the user to a settings screen where he can configure server information.

 # LICENSE